elfeck/SGpp-wiki/Windows-(MinGW).md

 and did not know that relative include paths are not supported under Windows using MinGW.
 You can fix this issue by yourself.
 Please report this bug to the developers.
 Thanks!
 - If you are using an older computer (say < 2011) and the compilation seem to succeed but the unit tests fail, then you might have a problem with your architecture.
-By default SG++ is compiled with AVX support, which your processor may not support.
+By default SG⁺⁺ is compiled with AVX support, which your processor may not support.
 Try to add the flag
 ```console
 ARCH=SSE3
 ```